SET08103-CW-Group4Fri11/devops/README.md

 git branch feature/myfeature
 git checkout feature/myfeature
 ```
-After having set up your feature branch do your work making sure you are comitting often.
+After having set up your feature branch do your work making sure you are commiting often.
 Once you are happy with your work push it to the repo
 `git push`
 And open a [pull request](https://github.com/BenArthurs/devops/pulls)